 Love is complicated.
 In an increasingly connected world, people from all over the globe are coming together and falling in love.
 However, when you find that one person that makes your heart skip a beat, there are often some barriers to overcome.

 I love you – Je t’aime

-Sweetie – Ma puce (literally means my flea, no joke!)
+A few more words of affection: Sweetie – Cheri (male) Cherie (female) or Ma puce (literally means my flea, no joke!)

 I love you – Ti voglio bene/Ti amo